 Dilaudid, like most opioid painkillers, is highly addictive and people who abuse the drug, as well as those who take the prescribed amount, can quickly form a dependence on the substance.
 This is why most doctors and medical professionals will not prescribe Dilaudid as a long-term solution.

 Dilaudid overdose is also a common reaction to sustained abuse.
-Taking high doses of opioid painkillers, especially alongside other substances such as alcohol or other CNS depressants can cause slowed breathing and heart rate, as well as reduced blood pressure.
+Taking high doses of opioid painkillers, especially alongside other substances such as alcohol or other sedatives like benzodiazepines can cause slowed breathing and heart rate, as well as reduced blood pressure.
 This increases the risk of overdose and can lead to respiratory depression/failure, coma, seizures, and death.

 Indicators of Dilaudid overdose

 - Vomiting/nausea/stomach spasms